-#1: What Is Suboxone?
+Fact #1: What Is Suboxone?

-#2: Suboxone is Administered by Professionals
+Fact #2: Suboxone is Administered by Professionals

 Patients must be seen by a medical professional in order to begin opioid addiction treatment with Suboxone.
 Many have found success with this method even if they’ve not been able to recover any other way.
 However, all patients manage their sobriety differently, and the first step is making the decision to use the medication.
 The most effective Suboxone treatment programs combine behavioral counseling for the patient, and sometimes for family and friends, as well.

-#3: Suboxone Is a Relatively New Drug
+Fact #3: Suboxone Is a Relatively New Addiction Treatment Drug

 Fact #4: Suboxone is Easy To Use

 Unlike other medications, Suboxone is easy to use.
-Many older addiction treatment programs are difficult for patients to follow.
-Choosing this particular addiction treatment method usually results in a shorter road to recovery for the patient.
+Many older opioid addiction treatment programs are difficult for patients to follow.
+Choosing this particular opioid addiction treatment method usually results in a shorter road to recovery for the patient.
 While the recovery process differs for each patient based on their body chemistry, treatment with Suboxone is intended to make recovery easier than it’s proven to be with other methods.

 If you or a loved one is affected by addiction, there is hope.
-At Addiction Outreach Clinic, patients are usually evaluated and treated every 28 days, one-on-one with their physician.
+At Addiction Outreach Clinic, outpatients are usually evaluated and treated every 28 days, one-on-one with their physician.
 We pride ourselves on providing individualized treatment, in a professional and caring setting, which ensures the best possible outcome for our patients.